- Octavia Butleraward-winning science fiction author.

 JUAN GONZÁLEZ: But you also tell a lot about vampires themselves.
 The Ina people?
 Could you talk a little about that?

 OCTAVIA BUTLER: Well, of course, I made them up.
 But one of the things I discovered when I decided to write a vampire novel was that most writers these days who write about vampires make up their own, and it really is a kind of a fantasy matter.
 You make up the rules, and then you follow them.

 AMY GOODMAN: Tell us about your protagonist in Fledgling, who this vampire is.

 AMY GOODMAN: “She” is an operative word, I think, to begin with.

-OCTAVIA BUTLER: Oh, okay.
-She is a young girl.
+OCTAVIA BUTLER: Oh, OK.
+She’s a young girl.
 You’re right.
-Most vampires I have discovered are men for some reason.
-I guess it’s because Dracula; people are kind of feeding off that.
-She has amnesia, she’s been badly injured, she’s been orphaned.
+Most vampires, I’ve discovered, are men, for some reason.
+I guess it’s because Dracula, people are kind of feeding off that.
+She has amnesia.
+She’s been badly injured.
+She’s been orphaned.
 And she has no idea what she is or who she is.
-It turns out she’s the first black vampire because of her people’s desire for a 24-hour day and her female ancestor’s discovery that one of the secrets of the 24-hour day is melanin.
+Turns out she’s the first black vampire because of her people’s desire for a 24-hour day and her female ancestors’ discovery that one of the secrets of the 24-hour day is melanin.

 AMY GOODMAN: What do you mean?